ykeren6/ada-template-website/index.md

   frameborder="0">
 </iframe>

+Once again, the distribution is almost the same for both successful and unsuccessful games.

+This means that, well... overall it does not really seem to have a significant effect on the success of the game.

 This graph shows us the distribution of paths per certain amount of backtracking.
 It serves to highlight the wide range of amounts of backtracking in the database.

 ### Spearman's Rank correlation

-In order to determine whether there was any significant non linear correlation between backtraking and success, we computed the Spearman's rank correlation on paths with and without backtracking and failure and success.
+In order to determine whether there was any significant non linear correlation between backtraking and success, let's compute a statistical test such as the Spearman's rank correlation on paths with and without backtracking and failure and success.

 // Results of Spearman

-Games where the user has backtracked have a slight tendency to be unsuccessful.
+We observe that games in which the user has backtracked have a slight tendency to be unsuccessful.

+This confirms that there exists very low association between backtracking and outcome of the game.

+Thus, we do not think our backtracking adventurers will be doomed, so... if you enjoy backtracking, you do you!